gulpjs/undertaker/README.md

 By controlling how tasks are added to the registry, you can decorate them.

-For example if you wanted all tasks to share some data,  you can use a custom registry to bind them to that data:
+For example if you wanted all tasks to share some data,  you can use a custom registry to bind them to that data.
+Be sure to return the altered task, as per the description of registry methods above:

 ```javascript
 var util = require('util');